rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

 * **`config/env.php`:** Edit it to define your application's environment.
 It should return one of **S3MVC_APP_ENV_DEV**, **S3MVC_APP_ENV_PRODUCTION**, **S3MVC_APP_ENV_STAGING** or **S3MVC_APP_ENV_TESTING** relevant to the environment you are installing your web-application.

+    * This file should not be committed to version control (it has already been added (by default) to the `.gitignore` file for your application if you are using **git** for version control).
+Instead, it should be created by making a copy of **`config/env-dist.php`** and then configured uniquely for each environment your application is to be deployed to.

+* **`config/env-dist.php`:** A template file for creating **`config/env.php`** in new environments your application will be deployed to.
+It should be version controlled.

 * **`config/ini-settings.php`:** Modify ini settings via **`ini_set(..)`** here.
 Remember to update **`date.timezone`** in this file to match your timezone (see http://php.net/manual/en/timezones.php).

 * **`config/routes-and-middlewares.php`:** Add additional routes and middlewares (see https://www.slimframework.com/docs/concepts/middleware.html for more information on middlewares) for your application here (if needed).
 You can decide to define all the routes for your application here (in this case set the **S3MVC_APP_USE_MVC_ROUTES** constant in **`public/index.php`** to false).
 A default **`/`** route is defined in this file and will be active if **S3MVC_APP_USE_MVC_ROUTES** has a value of **`false`**.